claramrk/nextjs-ecommerce-shop2/README.md

 - Unit tests the cart sum function.

 I set up GitHub Actions for automated code testing.

-## Security
-The security of user data is a top priority.
-I use cookies to store cart information and implement measures to prevent unauthorized changes to cart data.
-I do not save user payment or personal information so far - this will be handled via stripe in the future.

 ## Deployment
 The ecommerce store is deployed on Fly.io, ensuring high availability and reliable hosting for the application.